Brunswick Beethoven Festival composers and musicians

 Brunswick Beethoven Festival

 Experience the Brunswick Beethoven Festival —a rendezvous of world-class performers in the heart of Brunswick, Melbourne.
-Delight yourself in the finest classical chamber music featuring Albeniz, Bach, Beethoven, Chopin, Mozart, Poulenc, Villa-Lobos, and more.
+Delight yourself in the finest classical chamber music featuring Beethoven, Mozart, Schumann, Ravel and more.

 Immerse yourself in an affordable cultural celebration where exceptional artists bring timeless compositions to life.
 Join us for an unforgettable musical journey.